dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 **Name**

-You can change the schematic lib’s name here, it is can be different from the part’s file name.
+You can change the schematic lib's name here, it is can be different from the part's file name.

 **Contributor**

 This is your registered user name.
-Other EasyEDA’s users will remember your contributions!
+Other EasyEDA's users will remember your contributions!